-The Company's auditor is HLB Mann Judd, who have prepared an independent auditor's report dated August 16, 2010 in respect of the Company's consolidated and parent company financial statements with accompanying notes as at and for the year ended June 30, 2010.
+The Company's auditor is HLB Mann Judd, who have prepared an independent auditor's report dated September 15, 2011 in respect of the Company's consolidated and parent company financial statements with accompanying notes as at and for the year ended June 30, 2011.

 Certain information in this AIF of an economic, scientific or technical nature in respect of the mining projects of the Company are based upon the Technical Report.
-Each of the authors of the Technical Report is a "qualified person" for purposes of NI 43-101.
-AMC Consultants Pty Ltd is independent of the Company, as are each of the authors of the Technical Report within the meaning of NI 43-101.
-The authors of the Technical Report have reviewed the information in the AIF which relates to information contained in the Technical Report and have confirmed to the Company that the information presented is fair and accurate representation of information contained in the Technical Report.
+Each of the Authors of the Technical Report were "qualified persons" for purposes of NI 43-101 at the date of the Technical Report.
+AMC is "independent" of the Company, as are each of the Authors of the Technical Report within the meaning of NI 43-101.
+The Authors of the Technical Report have reviewed the information in the AIF which relates to information contained in the Technical Report and have confirmed to the Company that the information presented is fair and accurate representation of information contained in the Technical Report.